Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Naples actually eats.

 Salumeria Upnea ★ 4.4

-Salumeria Upnea on Vomero in Naples is the deli-bistro hybrid pouring Campania natural wines, with salumi-and-cheese boards and a daily-changing pasta from the kitchen behind the counter.
+Salumeria Upnea in Naples' Centro Storico is the deli-bistro hybrid pouring Campania natural wines, with salumi-and-cheese boards and a daily-changing pasta.

 Order: The salumi flight, pasta alla genovese, caciocavallo impiccato with grilled bread.